Dear Share Holders :

 As per SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015Management's discussion and analysis report is annexed herewith marked as 'Annexure A' andforms a part of this report.

-The Company has transferred 15 crores (PY 10 crores) to the general reserve.
+The Company has transferred Rs 25 crores (PY Rs 25 crores) to the general reserves.

 Pursuant to Section 134 (3c) of the Companies Act 2013 the Directors state that:

-(e) they have laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and are operating effectively; and (f)they have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating effectively.
+(f) proper systems have been devised to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and operating effectively.

 11. SUBSIDIARY COMPANIES AND CONSOLIDATED FINANCIAL STATEMENTS

 The Vijoy Steel & General Mills Company Ltd. Phagwara : The Company held 96.17% ofshares in the capital of The Vijoy Steel & the General Mills Co.
 Ltd. It continues toprovide engineering support to the manufacturing operations of the Company.However itsoperations have also been badly hit due to Covid during the year under reference.